Ranajoy01/Map_6_Path_to_silicon_RISC_V_SoC_Tapeout_game/Level_2/readme.md

 ```
 - Use the Makefile in flow directory.
 - We use vsdbabysoc configuraton file instead of default configuration file.
-- `place` .PHONY is ued.(target file is not real but a command name used in Makefile).
+- `place` .PHONY is used.(target file is not real but a command name used in Makefile).

 #### Analysis of the pacement log